 English and values are taught using fun games, such as this vocabulary identifying game: Spider Glider.

 Kids must tilt their tablet and guide the free-falling spider, Webster, toward the target vocabulary words.

 Students earn honeycomb as they master English words and phrases.
 When they save up enough they get to visit the Beehive, which contains all sorts of fun and games!

 Pick an object

-Joy School's pictorial passcode systems provides the privacy and security needed in today's world while not requiring a difficult alphanumeric password for the students to remember.
+Joy School English's pictorial passcode systems provides the privacy and security needed in today's world while not requiring a difficult alphanumeric password for the students to remember.
 Students create their own passcode by choosing a shape, color, and object combination.